Skip to content

 Dead freaking last at Eastern States 100

 DFL?
 Dead freaking last?
 How, what, why?
 Maybe coach needs a coach!
 Nobody is immune from a bad race.
-How did I get here?
-We need to rewind a bit and go over a series of events that put me in this position.
-In this race report, I am going to recap a series of events that led me to being in this position.
+Why did this happen?
+We need to rewind a bit and go over a series of events that put me here.
 Where did things go off the rails, what fatal mistakes did I make?
-Before I get into the virtual race, I want to recap the months and lack of what would have made this more successful.
 This wasn’t my A race of the season; I was more concerned about a last man standing event and pacing my friend at Western States.
 Eastern States was thrown in as a way to grab my qualifier for WSER.
-I should not have just “thrown in” Eastern States 100.
-It’s not a decision you should take on lightly to do one of PA’s hardest 100-milers.
-While I was doing some vert runs, three different trips disrupted my ability to put in quality training and caused me to miss critical training blocks.
+I laugh at the idea of “thrown in” because what person casually does Eastern States 100?
+It’s not a decision you should take lightly.
+You don’t just do one of PA’s hardest 100-milers without massive planning and effort.
+That’s what happened here.
+I just added it to the season and figured I knew what I was doing.
+While I had plenty of vert in training, it was three vacations I took that disrupted my ability to put in quality training.
+I missed critical training blocks leading to the race.
 It’s one of the reasons I ask people about personal plans as a coach leading up to a race.
-Vacations and trips can and will disrupt critical training blocks.
+Vacations will disrupt your ability to do your best at your event.
+Not to say you shouldn’t take them, just be careful when you do.

-Another mistake I made was the decision to place my shoe change after the stream crossing.
-I opted instead for just a sock change at Hyner.
-This was a mistake.
-I knew from prior races that I tend to need a full DRY shoe change around mile 30.
-This is different for each runner, depending on how their biomechanics work, how much they sweat, etc. I made the call to push my shoe and clothing change to after Tomb Flats.
-While the clothing change with the poncho worked, the plan backfired for my feet.
-This is all clear in hindsight, but I wouldn’t make that mistake again on a rocky and technical course.
+Another mistake I made was my shoe change after the stream crossing (62.9 miles).
+I needed it sooner, not just a sock change at Hyner (43.2 miles).
+This was huge mistake.
+I knew from prior races that I need DRY shoes around mile 30.
+This is different for each runner, depending on how their biomechanics work, how much they sweat, etc. I made the call to push my shoe and clothing change to after Tomb Flats (62.9).
+While the clothing change with the poncho worked (a new addition to the race plan), the late shoe change plan backfired for my feet.
+This is clear in hindsight, but I wouldn’t make that mistake again on a rocky and technical course.
 It’s the high amount of friction in wet shoes that did me in and slowed me to a crawl.
-The amount of pain I had from blisters was just too great.
-I normally put dry socks in my pack at race start, and I forgot to pack them.
-That was lesson number one.
+The amount of pain from blisters was just too great.
+I normally put dry socks in my pack at race start, and forgot to pack them.
+I also should have done a double layer sock combo, a toe sock wrapped with a tight sock on top.
+Its a new trick I have been using to cut down on friction rocky, technical runs.
+So something like this with a sock like this on top.
+Trust me, its not overkill if you want bullet proof feet.

 There were some things that went right.
 This was the LONGEST I have ever run, at nearly 36 hours.
 One thing that did work well in this race versus others was using caffeine only in pills to make sure it was delivered exactly in the dose that I wanted, rather than in Tailwind or some other form.
 I did have a few cups of Coke, but in the past I have used coffee at aid stations.
 This kept me alert and awake over the night, whereas the first time I ran this race I was sleepy.